On $\varphi$-families of probability distributions

 \section{Abstract}

-We generalize the exponential family of probability distributions $\mathcal{E}_{p}$.
-In our approach, the exponential function is replaced by the $\varphi$\nbdash-function, resulting in the $\varphi$\nbdash-family of probability distributions $\mathcal{F}_{c}^{\varphi}$.
-We provide how $\varphi$\nbdash-families are constructed.
-In the $\varphi$\nbdash-family, the analogous of the cumulant-generating functional is a normalizing function.
-We define the $\varphi$\nbdash-divergence as the Bregman divergence associated to the normalizing function, providing a generalization of the Kullback--Leibler divergence.
-We found that the Kaniadakis' $\kappa$\nbdash-exponential function satisfies the definition of $\varphi$\nbdash-functions.
-A formula for the $\varphi$\nbdash-divergence where the $\varphi$\nbdash-function is the $\kappa$\nbdash-exponential function is derived.
+We generalize the exponential family of probability distributions.
+In our approach, the exponential function is replaced by a $\varphi$-function, resulting in a $\varphi$-family of probability distributions.
+We show how $\varphi$-families are constructed.
+In a $\varphi$-family, the analogue of the cumulant-generating function is a normalizing function.
+We define the $\varphi$-divergence as the Bregman divergence associated to the normalizing function, providing a generalization of the Kullback--Leibler divergence.
+A formula for the $\varphi$-divergence where the $\varphi$-function is the Kaniadakis' $\kappa$-exponential function is derived.